 Looking for staircase lighting solutions?
 Whether you're designing a staircase from scratch, want to incorporate a staircase revamp into the process of designing a hallway or are looking for practical lighting solutions in a poorly lit space, our staircase lighting tips are here to provide practical advice and design inspiration.
+Don't miss our stylish hallway lighting buys, too.

 1. Plan your lighting when designing a staircase

-If you’re designing a staircase, it's important to ensure that you begin to plan your lighting at an early stage.
+If you’re designing a staircase, it's important to ensure that you plan your lighting at an early stage.
 This is particularly important if you want the lights to be unobtrusive, as trimless styles need to be installed before plastering.

 Another key consideration is fixing points.
 Whether you’re lighting from above, at tread level or in the wall, factoring the lighting into your plans is really important in achieving the desired effect.

 Whilst it's important to ensure that a staircase is sufficiently lit, opting for a solution that's subtle and simple tends to achieve more elegant results.
-Ideally, staircase lighting solutions should aid the transition from one space to another, so ensure that brightness it's similar to the rest of your home.
+Ideally, staircase lighting solutions should aid the transition from one space to another, so ensure that brightness is similar to the rest of your home.

 3. Illuminate a dark staircase with under-step lighting